 Every medical device must be accompanied by a device master record (DMR), which I refer to as the “recipe” for your medical device.
 It defines all of the dimensions, specifications, materials, and manufacturing instructions.
 When a manufactured product fails to meet the DMR specifications, it should be captured as a nonconformance.

 The best practice here is to implement document controls as early as possible in your device development process.
 Many companies only begin this process at the design controls stage, but doing it earlier can establish good document control habits that feed into your later work.
-This comes down to adopting a strong quality culture, and we’ve written more extensively about that topic here.
+This comes down to adopting a strong quality culture.

 #4.
 Purchasing Controls and CFR Part 820.50